Adehwam21/quotefancy-quotes-and-wallpapers/README.md

 # QuoteFancy Scraper

-This Python script allows you to scrape motivational quotes and wallpapers from the QuoteFancy website.
-It retrieves quotes along with their corresponding authors and wallpaper download links.
+This Python script allows you to scrape quotes and wallpapers from the QuoteFancy website.
+It retrieves quotes along with their corresponding authors and quote wallpaper download links.

 ## Overview